There is nothing more frustrating than having your programs crash or slow down. Isn’t it?

 Note: Setting the initial and maximum size properly will also help reduce the chances of system crashes and lags.

-This is how you can reset your windows 10 virtual memory easily.
+This is how you can reset your Windows 10 or Windows 11 virtual memory easily.

 How to Clear Virtual Memory in Windows 10/11?